 In recent years, the Polish authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 When applying for work in Poland, you may use either Polish or English, depending on the company and your fluency.
 Foreign work seekers are expected to have at least a basic understanding of Polish language because knowledge of Polish is consider necessary to cope with daily office life and life outside work.
 Accept that most of successful expatriate professionals are bilingual and many of them bi-cultural.

 On the other hand, in the IT sector for example, there is a fair chance of finding work when you are capable of just speaking English.
 Many Polish speak and understand English.
 English is accepted in business.
 Not speaking Polish will not necessarily hurt you.

 Many people believe that having studied the Polish language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

-In effective search for work in Poland, you should complement online work search by methods that are more traditional because Polish jobs are advertised in different ways and some jobs in Poland are not advertised in traditional forms at all.
-More than half of all jobs are not advertised and are filled through referrals or networking.
+In effective search for work in Poland, you should complement online work search by methods that are more traditional because employment in Poland is advertised in different ways and some openings are not advertised in traditional forms at all.
+More than half of all jobs in Poland are not advertised and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the work search process.